mrlondon2/Portfolio/VAN_donor_enrichment_README.md

 EV score = P(give) × E(amount | give)
 ```

 Contacts are ranked descending by EV score.
 The top decile is delivered to fundraising staff as a prioritized call sheet.
-This framing aligns the model objective directly with what our campaigns care about— expected dollars raised per call— rather than optimizing an intermediate metric like predicted probability alone.
+This framing aligns the model objective directly with what our campaigns care about, expected dollars raised per call, rather than optimizing an intermediate metric like predicted probability alone.

 ---